openvinotoolkit/docker_ci/docs/accelerators.md

 - Docker image for the container must include GPU runtime drivers like described on https://docs.openvino.ai/nightly/openvino_docs_install_guides_configurations_for_intel_gpu.html#

-While the host and preconfigured docker engine is up and running, use the following docker parameters while starting the container:
+While the host and preconfigured docker engine is up and running, use the docker run parameters like described below.

 ## Linux